GraphFilter/GraphFilter/README.md

 + The filtered graphs can be exported to different file formats.
 + Intuitive layout, does not require programming knowledge;
 + Support for several graph invariants;
-+ Assists the researcher in Graphs to test conjectures and results.
++ It helps the researcher in Graphs to test conjectures and results.

 ## Used libraries